 In July 2018, the EPA published a final rule that included amendments to the CCR.
 The amendments include the allowance of alternative performance standards for landfills and surface impoundments, revised risk-based groundwater protection standards, and an extension of the deadline by which certain facilities must cease the placement of waste in CCR units.
-In August 2018, the Court of Appeals for the D.C.
+In August 2018, the D.C.
 Circuit vacated parts of the 2015 CCR for not being sufficiently protective of the environment.
-In December 2019, the EPA introduced a proposed rule to revise some of the closure standards that are in the 2015 CCR Rule.
-MGE is currently evaluating the newly proposed rule revision for applicability to our units.
+In August 2020, the EPA revised the CCR rule to require owners or operators of coal-fired power plants to stop transporting CCR and non-CCR wastewater (a process known as "sluicing") to unlined surface impoundments.
+In addition, regulated entities must initiate impoundment closure as soon as feasible and in no event later than April 2021, unless the EPA grants an extension.
+Columbia requested an extension to comply by October 2022.
+The EPA will address the remaining issues on remand in a subsequent action.